achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ####Long integer value statement

-A long integer value statement defines a long integer constant.
+A long integer value statement declares a long integer constant.
 It has as a single argument an [integer literal](#literals), which specifies the value of the constant.
 The syntax of the statement is as follows:

     :::ebnf